• Login

 Read this article How many people do volcanoes kill?
 There are 800 million people who live within 100km of an active volcano, of which 200 million live in Indonesia.
 Calculate the percentage of Indonesian people who live in these dangerous zones.

-The last major eruption in New Zealand was the Te Māri eruption of Mount Tongario in 2012.
+The last major eruption in New Zealand was the Te Māri craters on the northern slopes of Mount Tongariro in 2012.
 A 6.1km ash cloud rose from the crater, covering 250km.
 Over the past 5,000 years one of the most violent eruptions in New Zealand was the Taupo eruption, it rated 7 on the VEI scale and produced a 50km high column of ash and tephra.
 The White Island eruption produced a 3.9km ash cloud.
 What is the difference in range between these ash clouds?

 Further reading